-This is one of my all time favorite meals – Lebanese Fatteh is a popular Middle Eastern breakfast consisting of garbanzo beans, toasted pita, yogurt, browned butter and toasted pine nuts.
+Lebanese Fatteh – One of my all-time favorites meals.
+It’s a popular Middle Eastern breakfast consisting of garbanzo beans, toasted pita, yogurt, browned butter and pine nuts.

 - 1 can garbanzo beans, drained but not rinsed